FRONTIERS

 10:45 AM–11:15 AM

 Will recent advances in AI complement human expertise, thereby increasing its value, or render it increasingly unnecessary, thus reducing its value (even if jobs are not in net eliminated)?
-Autor will frame this question through the lens of three technological revolutions of the last two centuries: the Industrial Revolution, the Computer Revolution, and the AI Revolution.
-In each, the types of expertise rewarded changed substantially, with vastly uneven consequences for workers in different occupations and possessing different education levels.
+David Autor will frame this question through the lens of three technological revolutions of the last two centuries: the Industrial Revolution, the Computer Revolution, and the AI Revolution.
+In each, the types of expertise that were rewarded changed substantially, with vastly uneven consequences for workers in different occupations and possessing different education levels.
 These forces will play out differently in the AI era than in preceding decades.
-While the future is not a forecasting exercise—we are collectively creating it—Autor will discuss the opportunities that AI opens for the labor market, as well as some of the risks it poses.
+While the future is not a forecasting exercise –– we are collectively creating it –– Autor will discuss the opportunities that AI opens for the labor market, as well as some of the risks it poses.

 SPEAKER